Pawo Choyning Dorji: Early life and education

-The son of a diplomat, Dorji was born in Darjeeling, India.
-He attended Kodaikanal International School during the time he lived in India and Yangchenphug Higher Secondary School back in Bhutan.
-He graduated with a degree in government and international relations from Lawrence University in the United States in 2006.
+The son of a diplomat, Dorji grew up in Bhutan, India, Switzerland and Kuwait.
+He attended Kodaikanal International School during his time in India and Yangchenphug Higher Secondary School back in Bhutan.
+He graduated with a degree in government from Lawrence University in the United States in 2006.
 He then completed a qualification in Buddhist philosophy at the Sarah Buddhist Institute in 2009.

 Career

 As a photographer, Dorji has contributed to publications such as VICE, Esquire, and Life.
 He has authored a number of photography essay books.
 His third book Light of the Moon was shot over the course of five years.

 Dorji, a devout Buddhist, is a student of renowned Buddhist master and filmmaker Khyentse Norbu and discovered filmmaking through working with him, first as director's assistant on Vara: A Blessing (2013) and then as producer of Hema Hema (2016).

 Dorji filmed his feature directorial debut over the course of two months at a remote school in the Himalayan village of Lunana.
 Lunana: A Yak in the Classroom had its world premiere at the 63rd BFI London Film Festival.
 The film won Audience Choice and Best of the Fest award at the 2020 Palm Springs International Film Festival.
 It was initially intended to be Bhutan's second submission for Best International Feature at the 93rd Academy Awards, but due to an error was resubmitted the following year, becoming Bhutan's first Oscar nomination.
 Dorji responded saying "The most magical part of this is it was so unexpected...
 I hope it inspires Bhutanese and Himalayan filmmakers."
+This was only Bhutan's second overall submission in the history of the Oscars.
+The Cup, the directorial debut of Dorji's teacher, Khyentse Norbu, was the first Bhutanese submission, in 1999.

 Dorji was invited to become a member of the Academy of Motion Picture Arts and Sciences, having been invited to join the academy as part of both the Directors and Writers branch.
-He eventually joined the academy as part of the Directors branch.
+He eventually joined the Academy as part of the Directors branch.

-On December 17, 2022, on the 115th National Day of Bhutan, Dorji was awarded the highest civilian award in Bhutan the Royal Order of Bhutan, the Druk Thuksey, the Heart Son of the Thunder Dragon, by King Jigme Khesar Namgyel Wangchuck.
+On 17 December 2022, on the 115th National Day of Bhutan, Dorji was awarded the highest civilian award in Bhutan the Royal Order of Bhutan, the Druk Thuksey, the Heart Son of the Thunder Dragon, by King Jigme Khesar Namgyel Wangchuck.
+A Royal Order bestowed to recognize distinguished service to the Bhutanese nation and people.
 Dorji became the youngest recipient in the history of Bhutan and the first Bhutanese film maker to be awarded the Druk Thuksey.

+Dorji's second feature film The Monk and the Gun had its world premiere at the 50th Telluride Film Festival.
+The film had its International Premiere at the 48th Toronto International Film Festival as part of the festival's Centrepiece Programme.
+Bhutan submitted The Monk and the Gun as Bhutan's official submission for the Best International Feature Film race at the 96th Academy Awards, and it was shortlisted.